 at all in 2020.

 - 76% say ongoing government

 support “will make a significant difference between survival and collapse”

 top ask of support needed, 39% would like to see a permanent change to 12.5%

 Headlines from Wave 1 of the business barometer survey still relevant:

 - 86.7% of businesses saw a decrease in turnover in 2020 with 54.2% of all businesses seeing decrease of more than half their annual turnover and the average decrease in turnover -54%

-- 55% have decreased staffing levels
+- 55% decreased staffing levels in 2020

 - Targeting new audiences, improving digital presence and increasing repeat visits were top areas of business support requested by businesses, in terms of specific digital support improving social media was the most popular request